statvej/minishell/README.md

 # Explanation

 ## Lexer
-  First imput passes through lexer where it gets divided into tokens that are stored with co-responding structure
+  First input passes through lexer where it gets divided into tokens that are stored with co-responding structure
   ```c

  typedef struct s_token_list